AvtsVivek/LearnVsExt/src/tasks/402600-ComponentModelIntro/ReadMe.md

 IVsTextBuffer vsTextBufferOne = vsEditorAdaptersFactoryService.CreateVsTextBufferAdapter(this.package);
 ```

-8. But note, it will not represent any data from any currently opened documents, its created from scractch.
+8. But note, it will not represent any data from any currently opened documents, because its created from scractch.

 9. Also note, if there is a VsTextView representing an active view, then we can get text model(the buffer) as follows.